-As you know, the third-largest religion in the world is Hinduism.
-Unlike most other religions which have one god, in Hinduism, many gods are worshiped in different ways.
-However, Lord Brahma, Lord Vishnu, and Lord Shiva are worshipped mainly for various reasons.
-Hindu Trinity, Brahma, Vishnu, and Maheshwar (Lord Shiva) are responsible for the respective roles of creation, protection, and destruction of the universe.
+Unlike most other religions, which have one god, in Hinduism, many gods are worshipped differently.
+However, Lord Brahma, Lord Vishnu, and Lord Shiva are worshipped as Hindu Trinity for various reasons.

-Today, we are presenting you with some interesting facts about Brahma, Vishnu, and Shiva, the Hindu Trinity.
+Today, we present some interesting facts about the Vedic verses of Brahma, Vishnu, and Shiva, famous as the Hindu Trinity, or Trimurti.

 Lord Brahma is the creator of the entire universe but the less popular trinity god in the modern-day world.
-He had five heads, however, one head was cut off by Lord Shiva, and the other heads represent many aspects of Hinduism, such as the four Vedas, the yugas, and the four varnas.
-Quite peaceful – he does not hold any weapon in his hands, but he holds a book, rosary, and other attributes of wisdom.
+He had five heads; however, one head was cut off by Lord Shiva, and the other heads represent many aspects of Hinduism, such as the four Vedas, the yugas, and the four varnas.
+He is pretty peaceful – he does not hold any weapon in his hands, but he holds a book, rosary, and other attributes of wisdom.
 His wife Saraswati (Goddess of knowledge) also holds a significant position on Hindu deities.
 She is also known as the Goddess of learning or the Goddess of wisdom.

 Lord Brahma Facts

-Lord Vishnu is known as the guardian god because he protects the earth.
-He also came to earth in nine forms or avatars for different roles to sustain the creation.
+Lord Vishnu is known as the guardian god because he protects the Earth.
+He also came to Earth in many forms or avatars for different roles to sustain the creation.
 Goddess Lakshmi (Goddess of wealth and Goddess of fortune) is his consort.
 Vishnu has four arms and light blue skin.
 His hands hold a lotus, a club (gada), a conch (shankha), and a disc (chakra).

 Lord Vishnu Facts

-- On one of the backhands, he holds the shell of a white snail, or sankha, which transmits the primordial sound of Om, and on the other the disc, or chakra – a reminder of the cycle of time – which also deadens the weapon he uses against blasphemy.
-The other hand holds the lotus which means noble existence, and the mace, which denotes punishment for indiscipline.
+On one of the backhands, he holds the shell of a white snail, or shankha, which transmits the primordial sound of Om, and on the other, the disc, or chakra – a reminder of the cycle of time – which also deadens the weapon he uses against blasphemy.
+The other hand holds the lotus, which means noble existence, and the mace, which denotes punishment for indiscipline.

-Lord Shiva is considered the main god of the Hindu trinity who removes all evil from the world.
-The destroyer god, Shiva, once drank poison to provide an elixir for other gods, and thus got a blue neck and three eyes (the third eye is on his forehead and it is believed that when all three eyes open up, it signals extreme holy events or unholy events.
-Moreover, Goddess Parvati is his consort.
+Lord Shiva is considered the main god of the Hindu trinity or Trimurti, who removes all evil from the world.
+The destroyer god, Shiva, once drank poison to provide an elixir for other gods, and thus got a blue neck (Nilkantha).
+He has a third eye on his forehead and it is believed that when all three eyes open up, it signals extreme holy events or unholy events.
+Moreover, Goddess Parvati is his companion.
 They had two sons named Ganesha and Kartikeya.
 They live in the Himalayas.
-Shiva moves on the white bull Nandi (he is also revered separately; we can see Nandi’s sculptures with offerings in the temples).
+Shiva moves on the white bull Nandi (he is also revered separately; we can see Nandi’s sculptures with offerings in the temples dedicated to shiva).

 Lord Shiva Facts

-- Shiva sometimes sits on a tiger skin, which symbolizes passion.
+Shiva sometimes sits on a tiger skin, which symbolizes passion.
 And the fact that he sits on it symbolizes victory over passion.
-They say that this skin was ripped from a tiger, which was sent to Shiva by men, angry that their wives were too eager for him.
-Shiva coped with the beast, as, apparently, with his passion.
+They say that this skin was ripped from a tiger sent to Shiva by men, angry that their wives were too eager for him.
+Shiva coped with the beast, apparently, with his passion.

-- Shiva loves to dance tandava – a dance that allows him to gain energy for the next act of destruction/creation.
-The dance is performed for defeating the demon of ignorance.
-Nataraja, Shiva as a cosmic dancer is a very popular subject of figurines.
+Shiva performs tandava – a cosmic dance that allows him to gain energy for the next act of destruction/creation.
+The dance of death is performed to defeat the demon of ignorance.
+Nataraja, Shiva as a cosmic dancer, is a trendy subject of figurines.

-- Only God Shiva and Goddess Shakti can hold Trishul.
+Only God Shiva and Goddess Shakti can hold Trishul.
 Others cannot even touch Trishul as no one has the power to carry the tremendous energy of Trishul.
 Trishul (three thorns) of Shiva removes the three Gunas, namely Rajas, Tamas, and Sattva.
 Three thorns in Trishul indicate the three eyes of Shiva, and Shiva is indicated as Trikala darshi (who knows the past, present, and future).
-Once a Trishul is released from the hand of Shiva, it cannot be brought back until the task is completed by the Trishul.
+Once a Trishul is released from the hand of Shiva, it cannot be brought back until Trishul completes the task.

-- Shiva and his consort Parvati are represented in the form of Ardhanarishvara, which is a half male, half female icon.
-The concept of masculine energy (Purusha) and feminine energy (Prakriti) of the universe in synthesis.
-On another level, it is also used to mean that in a marital relationship, the wife is half of the husband and has equal status.
+Shiva and his consort Parvati are represented in the form of Ardhanarishvara, a half-male and half-female icon.
+The concept of the universe’s masculine energy (Purusha) and feminine energy (Prakriti) in synthesis.
+On another level, it is also used to mean that the wife is half of the husband in a marital relationship and has equal status.
 For this reason, Shiva-Parvati is often considered an example of a perfect marriage.

-- Shiva’s body is stained with ash.
+Shiva’s body is stained with ash.
 An important fact is that these ashes are usually from the cemetery.
-This is in line with the Hindu philosophy of life and death that death is the ultimate reality of life.
+This aligns with the Hindu philosophy of life and death that death is the ultimate reality of worldly life.
 Everything, in the end, turns to ash, and the Lord himself goes beyond the circle of life and death.